 The league also only makes a tiny percentage of tickets available to the general public, with the lion’s share going to the competing and host teams.
 That said, history shows that showing restraint can often result in a better price for a Super Bowl ticket.
 A drop in ticket prices close to an event is usually the result of unsold resale tickets flooding the market.
 Still wondering when to buy?
 Below are some suggestions for trying to get the best deal:

 - Monitor the market.
-Look at prices on the secondary market for Super Bowl LIII tickets multiple times per day and pick a price point that you’re willing to pay.
+Look at the prices on the secondary market for Super Bowl LIII tickets multiple times per day and pick a price point that you’re willing to pay.

-- Download the TicketIQ app for the best deals on all Super Bowl LIII tickets.
+- Download the TicketIQ app for the best deals on all Super Bowl LIV tickets.
 The TicketIQ app is most transparent ticket app in the marketplace and pools tickets and data from over 90 percent of the resale market, giving fans the best price points on the big game.

 Zone-by-Zone Pricing on TicketIQ

-Super Bowl LIII Ticket Allotment
+Super Bowl LIV Ticket Allotment

-Traveling To Atlanta
+Traveling To Miami

-Dos and Don’ts at Mercedes-Benz Stadium
+Dos and Don’ts at Hard Rock Stadium

 Prohibited items and behaviors